arnauddupuis/hac-website/docs/guides/astronomy/star-party-with-for-kids.md

 ![Observation Planner](/images/guides/astronomy/star_party/kstar_observation_planner.png)
 *KStars observation planner window*

-I personally find softwares like KStars extremely useful for that.
-The observation planner is exactly what I need, for 2 reasons:
+I personally find softwares like [KStars](https://edu.kde.org/kstars/) extremely useful for that.
+KStars' observation planner is exactly what I need, for 2 reasons:
  1. It gives you all information you need about time, position, observation window, etc.
  2. The "What's up Tonight" wizard gives you a list of target per your criteria.